 Remains of a dwarf found in a medieval Italian church

 Italian scientists have examined two bone fragments that archaeologists discovered during excavations of a medieval church in the north of the country.
-The remains apparently belonged to a single adult who lived for at least 20 years.
+The remains apparently belonged to a single adult who lived at least 20 years.
 Anomalies in these bones led to the conclusion that the person suffered from dwarfism, which was possibly caused by achondroplasia.
 This is reported in an article published in the Journal of Archaeological Science: Reports.

 Dwarfism (nanism, dwarfism) is a clinical syndrome characterized by abnormally short stature (more than three standard deviations below the average height for the corresponding age and sex).
 Currently, scientists count more than three hundred different causes that can lead to dwarfism.
 Most often, it is associated with achondroplasia, a rare genetic disease that disrupts the normal development of bones and cartilage.
 Achondroplasia is caused by mutations in the FGFR3 gene, which codes for a protein called fibroblast growth factor receptor 3.
 Today, the incidence of this genetic disease is approximately 1 case per 20-30 thousand people.